trevorsandy/lpub3d/mainApp/docs/README.txt

 - Change - Rotate icon display pointer tip default restored to enabled #528
 - Change - Viewport divider reset on page load #534
 - Change - Visual editor not loading multi-step page last step or callout CSI #536
+- How To - How to create a text URL with html using rich text edit and export to PDF #539
 - Fix - Abnormal end when deleting lines in the LDraw Editor #530
 - Fix - Build Modification - line number when step bottom is new submodel #520
 - Fix - Build Modification - multi-step page with submodel invalid assembly #520